 Join in the worldwide events for World Radio Day on February 13 and find out how radio is still changing lives across the globe.
 World Radio Day was first proposed by Spain in September 2010.
 With backing from broadcasting associations around the world, it was unanimously accepted by the UNESCO Member States in November 2011.
 The cool thing about radio is it’s still relevant and important in our daily lives.
 During those long drives for vacation or maybe to work, the radio is still with us, keeping us singing and keeping us informed.
 It’s like a great friend and neighbor, one who’s always there and never lets you down —except radio will never borrow your weed whacker and forget to return it.

-World Radio Day - History
+History of World Radio Day

-World Radio Day is born
+World Radio Day timeline

 World Radio Day is accepted by all Member States of UNESCO.

-Spain proposes World Radio Day
+World Radio Day FAQs

 World Radio Day Activities

-2. Hold a Radio Only party
+Host a Radio Only party

-Listen to the original War Of The Worlds broadcast
+Listen to the original "War of the Worlds" broadcast

 Why We Love World Radio Day

 Radio reaches everyone

 Radio is free

 World Radio Day is socially conscious

 Every year hundreds of events are held across the world.
-There's different themes every year but they always relate to something socially conscious.
-In 2015 the theme was, "Radio in Times of Emergency and Disaster."
-In 2014 the theme was "Gender Equality and Women’s Empowerment in Radio."
+There are different annual themes but they always relate to something socially conscious.
+In 2015, the theme was 'Radio in Times of Emergency and Disaster.'
+In 2014 the theme was 'Gender Equality and Women’s Empowerment in Radio.'
 We aren't forgotten, folks.
 Radio still thinks we're important.